ablodge/amr-utils/README.md

 reader.save_alignments_to_json(alignments_file, alignments)
 ```
 # AMR Visualization
+AMR-utils includes tools for visualizing AMRs and AMR aligments.
+See the wiki for more detail.

 ## Latex
 Amr-utils allows you to read AMRs from a text file and output them as latex diagrams, such as the following.